Rain, 1st snowfall of the season expected to hit southern Saskatchewan Saturday | CBC News

 Rain, 1st snowfall of the season expected to hit southern Saskatchewan Saturday

-Environment Canada has issued a special weather statement for several areas of the province, including Regina, as the first snowfall of the season is expected for much of southern Saskatchewan Saturday.
+Environment Canada has issued a special weather statement for several areas of the province, including Swift Current, as the first snowfall of the season is expected for much of southern Saskatchewan Saturday.

 Rain will begin in parts of southern Saskatchewan in the morning, but that will progressively change to wet snow from west to east over the course of the weekend, according to Environment Canada.